TheTobster1232/codespace-desktop-debian/readme.md

 https://<codespace-name>-6082.app.github.dev/vnc.html

-Enter the VNC password you created when prompted.
+The desktop will load immediately.
-The XFCE desktop will load inside your browser.
+No password is required.

 Using the Desktop
 Once loaded, you will see: